Shawn-Armstrong/UCSC_Student_Website_Template/README.md

 ### Overview
 - This guide provides comprehensive instructions for students at UC Santa Cruz _(UCSC)_ to host their personal websites under the UCSC domain.
-- Alternatively, if you're no longer a student, instructions are provided for deploying to gh-pages.
+- If you're no longer a student, instructions are provided for deploying to gh-pages.
-- This guidances provides a ready-to-use Vuejs template; alternatively, you can use your own front-end resources developed with React, Angular, HTML/CSS, etc...
+- This guide provides a ready-to-use Vuejs template; alternatively, you can use your own front-end resources developed with React, Angular, HTML/CSS, etc.

 ### Demo
 [Live static demo viewable here.](https://shawn-armstrong.github.io/UCSC_Student_Website_Template/#/)